 - What degree of energy price change would have a material impact on us?

-- How likely are we to experience that degree of energy price change?
+- How likely are we to experience that degree of energy price change under current conditions?

 The first of these questions is introspective.
 Each organization must assess for itself its own risk tolerance.
 The answer will vary depending on the business the organization is in, its financial position, even its own culture and attitude toward risk.
 In Jupiter’s experience, it is imperative to involve senior management and representatives of various functional areas in arriving at an answer – and in fact an understanding – around this question.

 The second question involves looking out at market conditions.
 But this market analysis is not about trying to divine the future path of prices.
-Prices are uncertain, and risk is about that uncertainty, so the prevailing level of uncertainty in prices is exactly what we need to measure to assess risk.
+Prices are uncertain, and risk is about that uncertainty.
+The amount of uncertainty in prices is exactly what we need to measure to assess risk.
 Pretending someone can foretell where prices are going simply assumes away the problem!

-Effective risk management is not about trying to lock in a target price or divine fundamental and technical indicators to spot the bottom or predict the timing of a price change.
+Effective risk management is not about trying to lock in at a target price or divine fundamental and technical indicators to spot the bottom or predict the timing of a market turn.
 It comes down to:

-- identifying what range of pricing outcomes are unacceptable to our organization
+- Identifying what range of pricing outcomes are unacceptable to your organization

-- establishing a confidence level we want to have that we will avoid those unacceptable prices
+- Establishing a confidence level we want to maintain that we will avoid unacceptable price changes

-With our tolerance for risk in mind and analysis that quantifies the likelihood of certain price outcomes, we can see price risk that lies in front of us and we’ll know when and how aggressively to respond to it, exactly the way a driver knows when and how hard to hit the brakes.
+With our tolerance for risk in mind and analysis that quantifies the price risk that lies in front of us, we’ll know when and how aggressively to respond to it, exactly the way a driver knows when and how hard to hit the brakes.

 We do risk management this way every day on the way to work.
 We just need to continue to do it once we get there.